vishal6121k/favrionic/plugins/cordova-plugin-firebasex/README.md

 }
 ```

+### iOS critical notifications
+iOS offers the option to send critical push notifications.
+These kind of notifications appear even when your iPhone or iPad is in Do Not Disturb mode or silenced.
+Sending critical notifications requires a special entitlement that needs to be issued by Apple.
+Use the pugin setting `IOS_ENABLE_CRITICAL_ALERTS_ENABLED=true` to enable the critical push notifications capability.
+A user also needs to explicitly [grant permission](#grantcriticalpermission) to receive critical alerts.

 ### iOS badge number
 In a notification message, specify the `badge` key in the `apns.payload.aps` section, for example: